 Plan to attend your second appointment.
-You should have a record card with your next appointment written on it, for an appointment in 21 or 28 days.
+You should have a record card with your next appointment written on it, for a date between 3 and 12 weeks after the first.
 It is important to have both doses of the same vaccine to give you the best protection.